Expert in Tax Law and Taxpayer Defence, Trusts law and Trusts disputes

 Junior or trainee barrister interested in gaining experience in all aspects of contentious tax practice.
 For more information, click here.

 Barrister's room in Chambers available - character space of 43 square metres, with adjacent secretarial bay and use of all Chambers facilities.
-Available from October 2023.
+Available now.
 For more information, contact Geoff Clews on 021- 627-737.

 RFA PortraitSeries Monochrome 0831 DS8 4305-X3